This program is supported by Native Earth Performing Arts.

 - 10 hours with professional mentor, and support from your program facilitator and Artistic Producer as you develop your project

-- A 30-minute public sharing, including Tech + Performance time in a professional theatre venue
+- Tech and up to 3 public performances in a professional theatre venue

 - Promotion of your project on Paprika’s social media and marketing materials